AliReda2/Sympto/README.md

 python app.py
 ```

-## Usage
+## Protocols
-After installation, navigate to `http://localhost:5000` in your web browser to start using the Sympto application.
+Usage: After installation, navigate to `http://localhost:5000` in your web browser to start using the Sympto application.

-## How to Contribute
-Contributions are welcome!
+Hpw to Contribute: Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

-## License
-Sympto is released under the MIT License.
+License: Sympto is released under the MIT License.
 See the LICENSE file for more details.

 ## Contributions
 - [Pranav Tyagi](https://github.com/PranavTyagi-3)